TritonDataCenter/manta-shortener-client/README.md

 # manta-shortener-client

-Client to shortens a Manta url
+Client to shorten a Manta url.